-If an adult is unresponsive and having difficulty breathing, he or she may suffer from cardiac arrest, heart attack, or other medical emergencies.
+How to Perform Adult CPR: If an adult is unresponsive and has difficulty breathing, they may suffer from cardiac arrest, heart attack, or other medical emergencies.
 In these cases, you will need to call Triple Zero and start CPR right away.
 In this article, learn what to do in Adult CPR.

-Cardiopulmonary resuscitation (CPR) is a lifesaving procedure that is a combination of chest compressions and rescue breathing.
+Cardiopulmonary resuscitation (CPR) is a lifesaving procedure combining chest compressions and rescue breathing.
 CPR technique is designed to pump the heart to restore blood circulation and deliver oxygen to the brain until the heart receives definitive treatment and starts working normally.

 In simpler terms, CPR works by keeping the person’s blood flowing until further medical help arrives.
 When CPR is initiated in the first few minutes after the heart stops breathing, CPR can double (even triple) the chances of survival.